 How Can You Schedule a Career Strategy Session with Yellow Tail Tech?

 Great news!
-You can now set a career strategy session with Yellow Tail Tech through our website.
+You can now set a career strategy session and schedule an appointment with Yellow Tail Tech through our website.
 You simply have to go to yellowtail.tech, then click the “Schedule a Career Strategy Session” at the top menu.
 Afterwards, just follow the on-screen instructions, fill in the necessary details, and you’re good to go!

 To learn more about our Linux for Jobs program, you may visit our website, hover over Programs at the top menu, then click Linux For Jobs.
 This course is designed to train you in becoming a successful Linux DevOps System Engineer capable of deploying and managing enterprise-level IT infrastructure based on Linux Servers.